Reeba18/Analysis-of-Factor-of-Safety-of-Soil-Slopes/README.md

 ## Data

 Soil slopes of heights (h) 3m,6m,9m and 12m are taken into consideration.
-Different slope angles of 2H:1V,1.5H:1V,1H:1V and 0.5H:1V are provided for each height.
+Different slope angles of 2H:1V,1.5H:1V,1H:1V and 0.5H:1V are considered for each height.
 The strength parameters of soil considered for the study are cohesion (c) and angle of internal friction (Փ).
 The data used is first-hand and is generated using a Civil Engineering software called PLAXIS.The datasets are clean and devoid of nulls or duplicated records.The data is correct,consistent and accurate.